shlizee/TimeAwarePC/README.md

 ## Requirements
 - Python >3.6
-- Python packages in requirements.txt.
+- Python packages in requirements_py.txt.
 You can install as follows:
 ```
 pip install -r requirements.txt
 ```